What is a Powertrain?

 - Air Conditioning

 - Seals and Gaskets

-When it comes to major components like your drive axels, you’re going to want the best service and the best parts.
-As your vehicle ages, it becomes worth less-and-less because it’s a depreciating asset.
-With a DriveSmart Warranty, you’ll prolong the value of your vehicle, making it worth more and not become a money sink.
-The policy is transferable, so you can sell your car along with the extended warranty attached to it to the next owner and expect more in return.
+When it comes to major components like your drive axles, you’re going to want the best service and the best parts.
+As your vehicle ages, its worth diminishes because it’s a depreciating asset.
+With a DriveSmart Warranty, you’ll prolong the value of your vehicle, making it worth more and not become a money pit.
+The policy is transferable, so you can sell your car along with the extended coverage attached to it to the next owner and expect more in return.

 Now that you know what a powertrain warranty is and what it covers, you shouldn’t expect engine, transmission or drivetrain maintenance to be covered under a limited manufacturer’s warranty.
-In other words, you’re responsible for engine tune-ups and oil changes.
+This leaves you responsible for engine tune-ups and oil changes.

 A common alternative that manufacturers will offer is an “introductory maintenance package”.
 This type of maintenance package allows you to pay for a few service visits in advance, which can save you some money.